qt-labs/photoshop-qmlexporter/README.txt

+INSTALLATION AND USAGE NOTES

+* Version 0.1:
+- Initial version

+* Version 0.3:
+- Added support for exporting layer groups
+- Made updating the QML file optional
+- Fixed a bug preventing files with groups from exporting
+- Set Export as default button
+- Fixed a problem with unique ID's

+Usage:

+"Element name"
+- This is the name of the output QML file

+"Output Folder"
+- The folder containing exported files.
+Files are replaced without warning.

+"Rasterize text"
+- Force text layers to be exported as images and not text elements

+"Group layers"
+- This will export each top-level group as a merged QML Image element.

+"Export hidden"
+- If checked, hidden layers are exported but their visible property is set to false

+"Export QML"
+- Uncheck this if you have modified your QML document by hand but still want to re-export graphical assets.

+Output:
-Layers are exported as image and text elements in the root.qml file and png images are dumped into the "images" subirectory.
-Note that files may be replaced without warnings.
+- Layers and groups are exported as image elements in the root.qml file and png images are dumped into the images subirectory.
+- Text items are exported as Text elements

+Notes:
+- Files are replaced without warning!
+- The script has only been tested on Photoshop CS5 and CS4 and may or may not work on previous versions.

 Known issues:
-The font names are not really mapped accurately at the moment.
+- The font names are not really mapped accurately at the moment.

-Notes:
-The script has only been tested on Photoshop CS 4-5 and may or may not work on other versions.

-Warning:
-The software is provided as is and NO warranty is given.
-Use at your own risk.

-To install, just double click on the file or copy the script into your photoshop scripts directory.
-This is usually located in Photoshop_path\Presets\Scripts.
+Installation:

+Copy "Export QML.jsx" into your "Photoshop/Plugins/Presets/Scripts"
+  directory.
+It should now show up under "File/Scripts/Export QML"